When $65,000 a year for a drug is applauded

 "We are pleased to make philanthropic donations to support this important work," she said.

 Wakana, however, said that corporate dollars shape the conversation.
-Neither his organization nor Public Citizen accept industry funding, unlike the bulk of patient advocacy groups.
+Neither his organization nor Public Citizen accepts industry funding, unlike the bulk of patient advocacy groups.

 "So they don't take these stances on pricing that we take," he said.